 2. Background

-OSW in Europe accounts for over 80% of worldwide OSW, with over 18.9 GW of installed capacity.
+Despite the success of OSW in Europe, with over 18.9 GW of installed capacity, there are a number of reasons why deployment has not taken off globally and in the US.
 It has reached cost competitiveness with many other technologies, though terrestrial wind and solar PV still remain less expensive [15].
-While the technology is well established in Europe, there are many factors of success that do not apply in the U.S. Most notably, OSW is a renewable technology that requires wind as a natural resource for electricity production, and this resource varies between regions.
-Significant research has been conducted to assess OSW resources in the U.S., allowing for more robust investigation of its applicability to this location, specifically accounting for technological limits, land availability, risk factors, and economics [16-18].
+While the technology is well established in Europe, there are many factors of success that do not apply in the U.S. Most notably, OSW is a renewable technology that requires wind as a natural resource for electricity production, and this resource varies across time and between regions.
+To address this, significant research has been conducted to assess OSW resources in the U.S., allowing for more robust investigation of its applicability to this location, specifically accounting for technological limits, land availability, risk factors, and economics [16-18].
 A recent approach developed by Dupont et al. works to include Energy Return on Investment (EROI), incorporating more robust econometric measures [19].

 Of even more complexity is adding high penetration of variable renewable resources to the grid.
 Huang et al. developed control strategies for grid operators for highly OSW penetrated systems [20] which can be paired with research by Bernd Moller to harness spatial modeling for later-stage planning [21].
 Finally, there remains the issue of transmission of the